-Linwood is a blue-collar town, with 35.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Linwood is generally considered to be a blue-collar town.
+35.47% of the Linwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Linwood is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Linwood who work in management occupations (13.39%), office and administrative support (9.08%), and healthcare (8.48%).

 And if you like science, one thing you'll find is that Linwood has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Linwood is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Linwood’s overall crime rate is lower than average for the country.
+Because of many things, Linwood is a great place for families with children to consider.
+First of all, many other families with children live here, making Linwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Linwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Linwood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Linwood is worth considering.